 The modern road was reassuringly solid, so afar as I could tell, but I kept getting tantalising glimpses of bits of old road running alongside.
 I naturally thought to try following one and quickly discovered that building on heather had had its limitations.
 No longer maintained, these abandoned sections of smoothed-out bends had not only formed gaping potholes but had lost some sections entirely to the dark, sucking morass.
 I decided to stick with the modern road for now.

-This section was at least marked on my map, whereas the disintegrating other bits were not, so I was game to give it a go.
 I merrily followed the old road around as it curved around Loch Maovally.
 As I did so, I took note of the condition of the ground, which was pushing the acceptable definitions of ‘dry land.’

 It didn’t take all that long before I found a lengthy section where the path was also as wet as Loch Maovally.
 It had subsided and the water level was high, turning it into one long, ankle-deep puddle.
 A mossy ankle deep puddle too, since various types of green stuff were absolutely loving that environment.
 I looked at this expanse of boot-defeating wetness and knew that what I ought to do was turn back.
 Yeah, as if.
 Instead, I delved deep into my bag to retrieve my secret weapon…